QubesOS/qubes-doc/developer/services/qrexec-internals.md

 - /wiki/Qrexec3Implementation/
 ---

-# Qubes RPC internals
+# PedOS RPC internals

 (*This page details the current implementation of qrexec (qrexec3).
 A [general introduction](/doc/qrexec/) to qrexec is also available.
-For the implementation of qrexec2, see [here](/doc/qrexec2/#qubes-rpc-internals).*)
+For the implementation of qrexec2, see [here](/doc/qrexec2/#PedOS-rpc-internals).*)

 The qrexec framework consists of a number of processes communicating with each other using a common IPC protocol, described in detail below.

 Components residing in the same domain (`qrexec-client-vm` to `qrexec-agent`, `qrexec-client` to `qrexec-daemon`) use local sockets as the underlying transport medium.
 Components in separate domains (`qrexec-daemon` to `qrexec-agent`, data channel between `qrexec-agent`s) use vchan links.
-Because of [vchan limitation](https://github.com/qubesos/qubes-issues/issues/951), it is not possible to establish qrexec connection back to the source domain.
+Because of [vchan limitation](https://github.com/PedOSos/PedOS-issues/issues/951), it is not possible to establish qrexec connection back to the source domain.

 ## Dom0 tools implementation